Borders are open with restrictions.

 - holders of visa who have been granted an exemption;

-- holders of New Zealand Travel Authority (NZeTA);
+- holders of NZeTA.

-This passengers doesn’t need such certificate:
+These passengers doesn’t need a valid vaccination certificate:

 Auckland (AKL) is the only airport opened for transit at the moment.
 The maximum length of stopover is 24 hours.

 Passengers are prohibited from transit to China via New Zealand.